-Upon receipt of a formal complaint, the District will immediately notify the State Chancellor's Office.
+Upon receipt of a formal complaint, the District will immediately notify the California Community Colleges System Office in Sacramento.
 Within 10 calendar days of receipt, the District shall commence an investigation of the complaint and notify the complainant.
-The District has 90 calendar days in which to investigate the complaint and report the administrative findings to the complainant and the State Chancellor's Office.
+The District has 90 calendar days in which to investigate the complaint and report the administrative findings to the complainant and the California Community Colleges System Office.
 The complainant may appeal the administrative determination to the District Governing Board within 15 calendar days of notice of such determination.
 The District Governing Board has 45 calendar days in which to act on the appeal.
 Failure of the Board to act within the 45 days denotes approval of the administrative determination.
-The complainant has the right to file a written appeal with the State Chancellor's Office within 30 calendar days after the Governing Board issues the final District decision or permits the administrative decision to become final pursuant to the above.
+The complainant has the right to file a written appeal with the California Community Colleges System Office within 30 calendar days after the Governing Board issues the final District decision or permits the administrative decision to become final pursuant to the above.
 The Chancellor has discretion to accept or reject any such petition for review in employment discrimination cases.